 If you would like your child to have tea with us please provide a cold packed tea.

 Healthy snacks will be provided during the morning and again in the afternoon alongside milk and water.

 The children are provided with an individual water bottle, labelled with their photo, which they have free access to.

 Please remember to put an ice pack in your child’s lunch box every day to keep the food fit for consumption.

 Please provide your child with the following items:

-The room is well equipped including areas for messy play, role play, home corner, construction, ICT, a snuggle area for reading and sleeping and a separate toilet/changing area.
-It is a large, spacious room with lots of natural light and its own mud kitchen outdoor area and can accommodate up to 20 children in one session.
+The room is well equipped including areas for messy play, role play, home corner, a snuggle area for reading and sleeping and a separate toilet/changing area.
+It is a large, spacious room with lots of natural light and its own outdoor courtyard area.
+This room can accommodate up to 20 children in one session.